Planting Instructions

 STEP 5

-Finally, spread some natural materials like wood chips, pine needles, leaves, etc. over the planting area, leaving a small gap around the trunk.
+Finally, spread natural materials like wood chips, pine needles, leaves, etc. over the planting area, leaving a small gap around the trunk.
 This will help to conserve water and prevent weeds and grass from growing near the tree.

 TIP: If the wind is too strong, you may need to support your tree with a stake for a while.
 Otherwise, a stake is not required.